 Not act dishonestly or with intent to commit fraud.

-Elected Representatives will be held to a higher expected level of behaviour than other members.
+In addition, elected representatives will be required to fulfil their position and responsibilities as outlined in their role description.

+UUSU reserves the right to escalate any complaint or misconduct directly to the university or relevant authorities.

 Appendix Four – Disciplinary Procedure and Misconduct Regulations